NicholasAlex/Python-Tetris/README.md

 # Python-Tetris
-Tetris is a puzzle video game created in 1985 by Alexey Pajitnov, a Soviet software engineer.
 This a Tetris clone that is made by using python and based on the internet version of Tetris.
 Unlike the regular Tetris, for simplicity this clone version can not perform a "t-spin".
 This Tetris clone is based on a Youtube tutorial by "Programming with Nick" (https://youtu.be/nF_crEtmpBo?si=Ipv7Rcg4RiKhzI_s).
 This clone is made by me and @weinymarchelina.

 # Features
 * Tetris basic features